CT-Data-Collaborative/Hartford-Neighborhood-Data-Platform/README.md

 ### For more information

+For Connecticut state, town, and planning region-level data, visit [Data by Topic](https://www.ctdata.org/data-by-topic).

-For more information about the North Hartford Promise Zone, visit [North Hartford Ascend](https://northhartfordascend.org/).
+For information about the North Hartford Promise Zone, visit [North Hartford Ascend](https://northhartfordascend.org/).
 Visit the [Ascend Community Resource Map](https://northhartfordascend.org/navigating-the-community-resource-map/) to find service providers by category and location.

-For Connecticut state, town, and planning region-level data, visit [Data by Topic](https://www.ctdata.org/data-by-topic).

 ### Send us your feedback